The early days of Hollywood

 The acting is very ham for our day and, because of the English scenes especially, resembles an Edwardian melodrama of the corniest kind.

-However, the photography (Alfred Gandolfi) is rather advanced for the day.
+However, the photography (Alfred Gandolfi) is rather advanced for the time.
 There are a couple of close-ups and even some 1914 trick photography, for example as Jim reads a magazine and the illustration of a woman in it morphs into the lovely Lady Diana.

 Have a look, dear Western fans, by all means.
 But view it as an historical document; don’t expect a William S Hart-style silent Western.
 Rather, I would place it as a companion piece to the 1914 version of The Spoilers.